gazebosim/gz-math/tutorials/cppgetstarted.md

 c++ $(pkg-config --cflags gz-math7) main.cpp -o main
 ~~~

-The program can then be run as
+The program can then be run as:

 ```{.bash}
 $ ./main